 The Kolkata Metro work started from the year of 1972.
-The rail route was made for connecting Dum Dum and Tollygunge, a distance around 16.45 km.
+The rail route was made to connect Dum Dum and Tollygunge, a distance of around 16.45 km.
 There are 17 stations in between the route, out of 17 stations, 15 stations are underground and two end stations Dum Dum and Tollygunge are at the ground level.

-The trains have a maximum running speed of 80 km per hours, with an average running speed as 30 km per hours.
+The trains have a maximum running speed of 80 km per hour, with an average running speed of 30 km per hour.
 The frequency of availability of the train at the station is less than 2 minutes during peak hours.
-It is estimated that nearly 5 to 7 lakh passengers are carried daily for 16.45 km length route.
-Total time is taken to travel 16.45 km is only 33 minutes, which would be challenging to achieve by any other surface-based system.
+It is estimated that nearly 5 to 7 lakh passengers are carried daily for a 16.45 km length route.
+The total time taken to travel 16.45 km is only 33 minutes, which would be challenging to achieve by any other surface-based system.

 Kolkata Metro is also the fifth metro in Asia.
-It increased their route length around 4 km on October 24, 1984 including five stations in between Esplanade and Bhowanipore.
+It increased its route length around 4 km on October 24, 1984, including five stations in between Esplanade and Bhowanipore.

 Further, on November 12, 1984, they include another 2 km route length in the North between Dum Dum and Belgachhia.
 The passenger service was extended up to Tollygunge on April 28, 1986, covering a distance of about 8 km.
 The metro railway line was fully commissioned for public use on September 26, 1995.

-Kolkata metro faced some serious problem because it was the first underground railway construction project of its kind taken up in India without any experience and definite knowledge.
+Kolkata Metro faced some serious problems because it was the first underground railway construction project of its kind taken up in India without any experience and definite knowledge.

-Delay in construction of Kolkata Metro and the increase in construction cost were taken place mainly due to the combined effect of the following three problems
+Delay in the construction of the Kolkata Metro and the increase in construction cost were taken place mainly due to the combined effect of the following three problems

 (i) Complex subsoil conditions,